emteknetnz/silverstripe-rest-api/README.md

 ## API token<a name="readme-api-token"></a>

-API's can be setup to allow members to authenticate with an `x-api-token` HTTP header instead of having to log in to the CMS.
+Non-public API's can be configured to allow members to authenticate using an HTTP header instead of having to log in to the CMS.

-If API authenticate is used, the member will be logged in only for the duration of the request i.e. they will be logged out before the JSON response is returned.
+If API authentication is used, the user will be logged in only for the duration of the request i.e. they will be logged out before the JSON response is returned.

+This module provides a permission "Use an API token" which is `API_TOKEN_AUTHENTICATION` which must be assigned to a group that users using API tokens must belong to.
+The endpoints `ALLOW_API_ACCESS` config must be set to `true`.

+When a user and endpoint is set up to allow using an API token, pass an `x-api-token` header with the value of the API Token to authenticate.
+Note that API token authentication will bypass MFA if it was set up for that user.

-### Creating groups and users in the CMS
+### Setting up an API user and group using the CMS

+#### Creating the API user and group

 1. Log in to the CMS as an administrator
+1. Go to the Security section
 1. Create a new group called "API Users"
-1. In the Permissions tab (top right), tick "Use an API token" - this is the label for the permission code `API_TOKEN_AUTHENTICATION`
+1. Click on the Permissions tab (top right)
+1. Tick "Use an API token" - this is the label for the permission code `API_TOKEN_AUTHENTICATION`
 1. Save the Group
 1. Click "Add Member"
 1. Create a new user with a "First name" of "api-user", an Email of "api-user@example.com", and a long random password